 Operational usage of stealth aircraft

 He who can see first and shoot from farther will win the air combat.
 Stealth will delay being seen.
 The U.S. and Israel are the only countries to have used stealth aircraft in combat.
+Though Russia has said they used Sukhoi Su 57 in Syria, but actual combat engagement details are not confirmed.
 In 1990 Gulf War, the F-117s flew 1,300 sorties (6905 hours) and scored direct hits on 1,600 high-value targets in Iraq.
 Only 2.5% of the American aircraft in Iraq were F-117s, yet they struck 40% of the strategic targets with an 80% success rate.
 In Yugoslavia in 1999, F-117 and the B-2 Spirit strategic stealth bomber were used.
 One F-117 was shot down by a Serbian S-125 ‘Neva-M’ missile.
 The B-2 Spirit destroyed 33% of selected Serbian bombing targets in the first eight weeks of U.S. engagement in the War.
 B-2s flew non-stop to Kosovo from their home base in Missouri and back.
 In the 2003 invasion of Iraq, F-117 Nighthawks and B-2 Spirits were used, and this was the last time the F-117 would see combat.
 Sikorsky UH-60 Black Hawks helicopter used for the May 2011 operation to kill Osama bin Laden, was heavily modified for quieter operations and employing stealth technology to be less visible to radar.
 The F-22 made its combat debut over Syria in September 2014 as part of the U.S. led coalition against ISIS.
 In 2018, Israeli F-35I stealth fighters conducted a number of missions in Syria and even infiltrated Iranian airspace without detection.
 The Chinese J-20 entered service with the People’s Liberation Army Air Force (PLAAF) in 2017.
 The FC-31 is still under flight testing.
 The Russian Sukhoi Su-57 stealth multi-role fighter is scheduled to enter service in 2020.

 Future Stealth Initiatives